the-greenman/feralsanctity/feral_sanctity_manifesto.md

 They deny our children their future, creating for them a legacy of hurricanes, drought, crippled ecosystems.
 They deny our mother her capacity: to regulate, absorb, maintain the web that holds all life.

 The org chart knew the consequences.
 They chose profit over planet.
 Perhaps they were not bad people, but it was just too complex, and they had a duty to the shareholders.
 (Didn't they?)
-To they controlled the meaning, a Jedi mind trick, these are not the consequences you are looking for.
+They controlled the meaning, a Jedi mind trick, these are not the consequences you are looking for.

 This is not metaphor.
 This is material.